It’s Time to End the Blacklisting of SSTBs from Section 199ABy Alan M. Blecher | May 12, 2020

 Certainly, at bare minimum, businesses providing essential services during this pandemic should have the SSTB stigma removed.
 Essential businesses, such as healthcare and accounting providers, are operating right now during this pandemic and are excluded from the 199A deduction because they are SSTBs.
 A recent letter sent to congress by the AICPA addressed this point.
 The letter states, “Expanding the scope of section 199A to include essential businesses and repealing the [SSTB] rules under section 199A will allow more small businesses to benefit from these changes and continue to grow.
 Alternatively, exclude essential businesses from the SSTB rules, such as healthcare and accounting.”

 The pandemic we are experiencing has brought about unprecedented levels of change and challenge for businesses and the individuals they employ.
 Amending section 199A is just one way to ensure everyone has a fair shake in the future.

 About Alan M. Blecher

 Alan M. Blecher, JD, is a Principal at Marks Paneth LLP.
 Mr. Blecher has considerable experience serving high-income and high-net-worth individuals and their closely held businesses.
 He focuses especially on partnerships, limited liability companies and S corporations.
-He has been in public accounting since 1985 and has been involved in tax planning for numerous transactions.
-These include transactions involving public debt offerings, sales of family businesses and restructurings of distressed entities, among others.
+He has been in public accounting since 1985.
+He has been involved in tax planning for numerous transactions, such as those involving public debt offerings, sales of family businesses and restructurings of distressed entities, among others.
 Mr. Blecher...
 READ MORE +